jjcho849/Hydroneer-Mods/README.md

 You can also convert your farm and prospect tokens to hydrocoins!

-The currency converter can be found at the RFC shop under the gem trophies and costs 35,000 hydrocoins.
+The currency converter can be found at the Golden Mods Shop under the gem trophies and costs 35,000 hydrocoins.

 To use this machine place it down then drop coins or tokens on the top and press the button on the front.